Situated

 portraying the different trades of the workmen.

-houses each have a front garden (Victorian clothes
+each have a front garden (Victorian clothes poles

-poles are an original feature) This means that facing
+are an original feature) This means that facing houses

-houses have different street names, for example the
+have different street names, for example the ground

-ground floor homes on Miller Place share the same
+floor homes on Miller Place share the same street

 The streets were named after the